rmssoares/NLPSentimentAnalysis/README.md

 ## Getting Started

-The software provided was entirely done in *Java*.
 To start, clone the present repository into your local machine.
 If you're unaware of how to achieve this, please become familiar with the mechanisms of [GitHub](https://help.github.com/articles/set-up-git) repositories.

 ```
 git clone git@github.com:thyriki/NLPSentimentAnalysis.git